chrismochinski/Tutorials-Galore/README-react-routers.md

 #### _This is currently the day-one doc for v5 based on Matt's lecture_
 ---
-### UPDATE (11/29/21) - React Router V6 changes some stuff here (but much is still similar). `Switch` is no longer used and has been replaced by `Routes`.
-I'll update this to V6 soon and will remove this message when I do!
+### UPDATE (11/29/21) - React Router V6 changes some stuff here (but much is still similar). `Switch` is no longer used and has been replaced by `Routes`. `useHistory` has essentially been replaced by `useNavigate`.
+Etc. I'll update this to V6 soon and will remove this message when I do!
 ---

 1. ### STARTUP